rwaldron/galileo-io/readme.md

 ### Specify An I2C Bus

-Galileo-IO will do it's best to detect the correct I2C bus to use for a given expansion board, however the process is not infallible.
+Galileo/Edison/Joule-IO will do it's best to detect the correct I2C bus to use for a given expansion board, however the process is not infallible.
 To specify an I2C bus:

 ```js
 // If the i2c bus is 1 (`/dev/i2c-1`)